 Our Metrological department had warned us the previous day that there will be heavy rains and winds.
 The government had issued a notice about it and declared a holiday for schools and colleges.
-Also, it had advised private companies to either declare a holiday or ask employees to work from home, because traveling during a cyclone was not advisable.
+Also, it had advised private companies to either declare a holiday or ask employees to work from home, because travelling during a cyclone was not advisable.
 They had also announced that there will be a power cut throughout the city to avoid any mishaps.

 We were used to the rains and power cuts, thanks to the previous year’s flood, so we all stocked up on food, drinking water, and medical supplies.
 We had cleared all non-water resistant things off the floor and filled buckets of tap water.
 We charged our phones, power banks and all our gadgets.
 All of us were pretty much flood ready, but not exactly cyclone ready.
 Some of us had the common sense to move all the things in our balcony and terrace indoors, but not all of us.

 The day began with a power cut.
 While the news informed that the power would be cut by noon, I was awoken at 6.00 am because the fan didn’t work (It can be sultry in Chennai even during winter mornings).
 As anyone living in an apartment would behave, my mom had filled up all the buckets with water by the time I woke up.
 I was stupid not to charge my phone the previous day.
 I figured I could do that in the morning, but I didn’t know that there will be a power outage for two days.